You can set up your custom email domain to verify that Zendesk can send email on behalf of your email server.

 - After you have finished setting up your CNAME records, go to Support and click the Admin icon () in the sidebar, and then navigate to Channels > Email.

-- Locate the DNS records for your Support address, then click See details to see the domain verification value.
+- Locate the DNS records (located outside of Zendesk) for your Support address, then click See details to see the domain verification value.
 See the illustration below for details.

 Note: If you are an agent with permissions to manage support addresses, you can use the Support Addresses API endpoint to find the domain verification code for your support address instead, if you prefer.
 Look for the domain_verification_code value.
 For more information, see the developer documentation about Support Addresses.